Julien Jeanneney — professeur de droit public à l'Université de Strasbourg

 Individual Lectures

-• “Rule of Law vs. Rule of Trump ?” [in English]
+• "Rule of Law vs. Rule of Trump?
+Constitutional Implications of the 2020 Elections"

 Sciences-po — June 20, 2018